Article

 3. Policy and Documentation Updates

 Policy creation and updates, combined with training programs, represent an important yet variable cost for organizations.
-However, organizations must also demonstrate real-world adherence to these policies, not just create them.
+Organizations must also demonstrate real-world adherence to these policies, not just create them.

 4. Assessment Costs